geaz/muRLi/README.md

 ![muRLi MOD - Schematics](https://raw.githubusercontent.com/geaz/muRLi/master/img/muRLI-circuit-mod.png)

-Here is a picture of mine.
+Here is a picture of my first one.
 Not pretty, but it works.

 ![muRLi MOD](https://raw.githubusercontent.com/geaz/muRLi/master/img/MOD-Chip.jpg)

 Take a bit of superglue and attach the DuPont connector to the cartridge shell.
-Make sure that the *ground pin* is orianted to the side of the shell **without the gap on the side**.
+Make sure that the *ground pin* is oriented to the side of the shell **without the gap on the side** and it sits in the middle of the gap!
+Otherwise you will have a hard time to insert it into the MOD slot.

 ![muRLi MOD](https://raw.githubusercontent.com/geaz/muRLi/master/img/MOD-Cart.jpg)